VainExpert/apple-music-token-generator/README.md

 # apple-music-token-generator

-Some steps that help getting started creating the Apple Music JWT tokens needed to use MusicKit on iOS
+Some steps that help getting started creating the Apple Music JWT tokens needed to use MusicKit and ShazamKit on iOS / Windows.

-## Recent Change

-Added a NodeJS version.

 ## Getting Started